yuriko-shimizu/Super-Mario-Bros.-Remastered-Public-Mac/README.md

 5. Enjoy!

 ## System requirements
-This port is built as a Universal 2 binary (natively compatible with Intel and Apple Silicon) and will run on macOS 10.12 Sierra or higher.
+This port is built as a Universal 2 binary (natively compatible with Intel and Apple Silicon) and will run on macOS 10.15 Catalina or higher.

 ### Compatible Macs
 This port uses the Metal rendering option, using MoltenVK.
-Thus, not all Macs compatible with macOS Sierra will be able to run SMB1R.
+Thus, not all Macs compatible with macOS Catalina will be able to run SMB1R.
 The oldest compatible machines are:
 - MacBook (Early 2016)
 - MacBook Air (Early 2015)
 - MacBook Pro (15-inch Mid 2012, NVIDIA) or MacBook Pro (13-inch Early 2015, Intel)